aicers/frontary/README.md

 # Frontary

-Reusable HTML components using Yew
+Reusable HTML components using Yew for AICE

 ## License